pmkent/angular-bootstrap-java-rest/README.md

 This web application has been tested in Windows 7, 8 and on a Mac PC.

-If you're reading this you've probably had of all of or some of the following bleeding edge web technologies:
+If you're reading this you've probably heard of all of or some of the following bleeding edge web technologies:
 -AngularJS (open-source web application framework maintained by Google and a community of individual developers) -Bootstrap (Front-end framework tools for building websites and web applications) -REST (Representational state transfer)